SuperOkazaki/fusee-launcher/README.md

 # Fusée Gelée Launcher for MacOS

-This is a fork of [OkazakiTheOtaku's](https://gbatemp.net/members/okazakitheotaku.396035/) fork of Fusée Gelée Launcher for MacOS, which  is a simple fork of the ReSwitched team's [fusee-launcher](https://github.com/reswitched/fusee-launcher).
+This is a simple fork of the ReSwitched team's [fusee-launcher](https://github.com/reswitched/fusee-launcher).

 It contains *no payloads*.
 You must download and place the payloads in the "Payloads" directory.